We don’t support this browser anymore.

 Our view

-We must caution that volumes could still start to dip if price hikes are taken too far, or the economic outlook deteriorates further.
+Even as inflation falls, these established brands have been helping Haleon to increase prices without any underlying impact on volumes.
+Customers tend to happily stomach a higher price when it comes to medicines they trust.
+We must caution that volumes could still start to dip if price hikes are taken too far, or the economic outlook deteriorates.
 But so far, we're impressed with Haleon's delivery of new and improved products which we view as key to growing market share and maintaining brand loyalty.

 Despite the headway being made on debt levels and shareholder distributions, the dividend is still lagging most of the peer group.
 A relatively strong outlook means we should see further progress towards its revised net debt to cash profit level of 2.5 times.

 Offloading some of its brands is one lever the group is pulling on to get there.
-If attractive prices can be obtained, we’re not averse to the sale of a handful of non-core names.
-But pulling too hard on this lever could be at the expense of organic growth and margin expansion.
+If attractive prices can be obtained, we’re not averse to selling a handful of non-core names.
+But pulling too hard on this lever could be at the expense of organic growth and margin expansion in the future.

-Strengthening the balance sheet should help free up some wiggle room to bridge the yield gap with its competitors.
-But with an earnings multiple towards the top of the pack there is certainly some expectation to deliver.
-Some pressure on the valuation is also possible if the company's major shareholders Pfizer and GSK decide to reduce their holdings further.
+Strengthening the balance sheet should help free up some wiggle room to bridge the dividend yield gap with its competitors.
+But with an earnings multiple towards the top of the pack, there is certainly some expectation to deliver.
+Haleon’s former parent GSK no longer holds a stake in the company, but US pharma giant Pfizer still has a big stake.
+We think further sell downs are likely, which could also drag on sentiment.

 Haleon key facts